Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/README.md

 ## Security Guarantees

-This setup provides Stage 0 security guarrantees without adding an unnecessary trust assumption on the EigenDA disperser.
+This setup provides Stage 0 security guarantees without adding an unnecessary trust assumption on the EigenDA disperser.
 The EigenDA Proxy [docs page](../../dispersal/clients/eigenda-proxy.md) and [repo readme](https://github.com/Layr-Labs/eigenda-proxy/blob/main/README.md) explain how this is achieved.

 ### OP Stack DA Challenge Contract

-One new component of OP Alt-DA interface is the [DA challenge contract](https://specs.optimism.io/experimental/alt-da.html#data-availability-challenge-contract), which allows L2 assetholders to delay a data withholding attack executed by the sequencer or DA network.
+One new component of the OP Alt-DA interface is the [DA challenge contract](https://specs.optimism.io/experimental/alt-da.html#data-availability-challenge-contract), which allows L2 asset-holders to delay a data withholding attack executed by the sequencer or DA network.

-The EigenDA team has roadmap plans to implement an DA challenge contract with along fault proof support in order to provide full safety guarantees to OP Stack x EigenDA deployments.
+The EigenDA team has roadmap plans to implement an EigenDA challenge contract along with fault proof support in order to provide full safety/liveness guarantees for OP Stack x EigenDA deployments.

 ## Roadmap